fabi321/pixelbomber/README.md

 ## Tradeoff
 If you want to only loop a static video, specifying the video frames as images is faster, as it only encodes them once.

+# Get images from video

+By only supplying one file, and using the `--video` flag, pixelbomber can read all frames from that video as images.
+This will result in pixelbomber precompiling all images into commands, and fluting them afterward.
+WARNING: This may consume large amounts of RAM (~50GB for 1min FullHD 30fps video).
+Pixelbombewr will stop encoding new frames if the free system memory drops below 1GB.
+The number of frames processed in parallel is configured via the `--workers` flag.

+## Comparison with stream method

+Compared to reading from stdin, this method uses less cpu while fluting and doesn't drop any frames.
+It does use large amounts of RAM though.